ddekroon/school/cis3210 networking/myapp/README.txt

 0709999
 ddekroon@uoguelph.ca

+Networking lab 7

+To use this lab, go to 127.0.0.1:5000 then choose the flickr link.
+This lab is very simple but on that page I get 5 images for construction from the flickr API.
+I call the URL for flickr with my account login and password, then display the images using the function displayFlickr which I got from the guide.
+This lab is very easy but in the next lab I plan to make getting a different number possible, along with allowing the user to change what images show up.

 Networking lab 6
 \
 To run this lab, run the paster server --reload development.ini on the command line then go to 127.0.0.1:5000